datacarpentry/astronomy-python/_episodes/05-join.md

 Now that there's more than one table involved, we can't use simple column names any more; we have to use **qualified column names**.
 In other words, we have to specify which table each column is in.
+The column names do not have to be the same and in fact in the next join they will not be.
+That is one of the reasons that we explicitly specify them.
 Here's the complete query, including the columns we want from the Gaia and best neighbor tables.
+Here you can start to see that using the abbreviated names is making our query easier to read and is less typing for us.

 ~~~
 column_list = ['gaia.source_id',